sherpa/sherpa/docs/developer/index.rst

-In Sherpa 4.14.0 and earlier, this conversion was handled by taking the current axes pair and applying the necessary WCS objects to create the selected coordinate system (that is, the argument to the `set_coord` call).
+In Sherpa 4.14.0 and earlier, this conversion was handled by taking the current axes pair and applying the necessary WCS objects to create the selected coordinate system (that is, the argument to the `~sherpa.astro.data.DataIMG.set_coord` call).
 This had the advantage of saving memory, as you only needed to retain the current pair of independent axes, but at the expense of losing fidelity when converting between the coordinate systems.
 This has been changed so that the original independent axes are now stored in the object, in the ``_orig_indep_axis`` attribute, and this is now used whenever the coordinate system is changed.
-This does increase the memory size of a `DataIMG` object, and makes it harder to load in picked files created with an old Sherpa version (the code will do it's best to create the necessary information but it is not guaranteed to work well in all cases).
+This does increase the memory size of a `~sherpa.astro.data.DataIMG` object, and makes it harder to load in picked files created with an old Sherpa version (the code will do its best to create the necessary information but it is not guaranteed to work well in all cases).